About the Department

-- manages the passage of Government legislation
+- managing the passage of government legislation

-- supports the delivery of major projects to enhance the economic and social wellbeing of NSW
+- supporting the delivery of major projects

 - State Economy

-- Resources and Land Use.
+- Resources and Land Use

 - NDIS Reform